Azure/azure-sdk/releases/2021-02/js.md

 - You can now specify custom endpoint address as a client constructor option to use when communicating with the Event Hubs service, which is useful when your network does not allow communicating to the standard Event Hubs endpoint.
 - Added a helper method `parseEventHubConnectionString` that can be used to validate and parse a given connection string for Azure Event Hubs.

-##### Major Fixes in @azure/event-hubs@5.4.0

-- Fixes an issue where the `RetryMode` enum for use when setting the RetryOptions.mode field in `EventHubConsumerClientOptions` or `EventHubClientOptions` wasn't exported by the package.

 ### Azure Identity

 Identity is releasing a patch with a dependency fix and a bug fix, and a beta that includes MSAL 2.0 with PKCE support.